 Specialized 2FO Cliplite

-It was a tight battle for the top step of the podium and our Top Pick for the Enduro Racer.
-Three shoes duked it over months of riding, and in the end, it was the Specialized 2FO Cliplite that beat out the Giro Terraduro and Shimano ME7 by the slimmest of margins as our award winner.
-In the end, it was the 2FO Cliplite's combination of light weight (for an enduro shoe), power transfer, comfort, walkability and durability that made it our champion.
-To pigeon hole this shoe or the other enduro oriented shoes in this test as for enduro racing only would be a mistake; these shoes excel for all types of riding with unmatched versatility.
-While not as lightweight or as stiff as our Editors' Choice award winner, the Giro Empire VR90, the 2FO Cliplite probably won't make the top of the list for XC racers out there, but everyone else should give this shoe a look.
+We could use stickier rubber on the soles for walking, and the toe box is on the roomy side.
+The 2FO Cliplite isn't as lightweight or stiff as our Top Pick for XC Racing award winner, the Shimano S-Phyre XC9 and probably won't make the top of the list for XC racers out there.
+But everyone else should give this shoe a look.
 Whether you race on the enduro circuit, go for trail rides, long XC rides, bike park laps, shuttle runs, or just like to be comfortable on and off the bike, the Specialized 2FO Cliplite is a worthy option.
-With impressive power transfer, excellent foot protection, grippy full coverage rubber soles, competitive lightweight and durability, the 2FO Cliplite is the total package that meets the needs of a broad range of riders.
+With impressive power transfer, excellent foot protection, grippy full coverage rubber soles, competitive lightweight and durability, this shoe is the total package that meets the needs of a broad range of riders.

 Read review: Specialized 2FO Cliplite

 Top Pick for Clipless Gravity Riders